 Aims and Ethos 2

 Policy Statement 3

 Curriculum Structure 6

 Early Years Foundation Stage 6

-Key Stage 1 6
+Key Stage 1

 Key Stage 2 8

-Procedures for review and development of the curriculum 10
+Procedures for review and development 10

-Document Information 10
+Document Information 8

 Aims and Ethos

 Surbiton High School aims to inspire, encourage and empower our young people to discover and embrace their individuality in an intellectually rigorous academic environment.
 Balanced with outstanding pastoral care, our students become compassionate, respectful, courageous, and inquisitive members of the community, living out the School's motto: Amor nos semper ducat (May love always lead us).